CUCTF/ctf-writeups/kalmarctf-2025/pwn/kalmarvm/README.md

 ## Remediation
-Remediation for this exact bug would be straightforward: add a bounds check to the `u32 vq` input in the `notify_vq` function (or preferably, earlier in the overall `virtio-pci` framework).
+Remediation for this particular bug are straightforward: add a bounds check to the `u32 vq` input in the `notify_vq` function (or preferably, earlier in the overall `virtio-pci` framework).